-terest at each GUID; Figure 10(b) compares all files in the library of each GUID (from a Gnutella browse request).
-GUIDs that have tens of files (or more) are easy to distinguish from other GUIDs.
+Figure 10 shows a comparison of Guitella GUID libraries, plotting the fraction of GUIDs with libraries that are a unique collection of files.
+In the upper portion of the figure, a comparison is made of just the files of interest at each GUID; the lower portion compares all files in the library of each GUID (from a Gnutella browse request).
+GUIDs that have tens of files or more are easy to distinguish from others.

-Figure 10(a) shows that in general, GUIDs with a single file are easily aliased with other GUIDs with the same single file: only about 58% of GUIDs have unique libraries on a given day of our dataset.
+Figure 10 shows that in general, GUIDs with a single file are easily aliased with other GUIDs with the same single file: only about 58% of GUIDs have unique libraries on a given day of our dataset.
 Among the 40% of Gnutella GUIDs that have two or more FOI, over 95% have unique libraries.
 Among the 25% of GUIDs with three or more FOI, over 99% have distinct libraries.

-Fewer aliases are present when comparisons can be

-made of the complete libraries, as is possible with Gnutella browse information, by including all files, not just FOI.
-This is illustrated in Figure 10(b).
+Fewer aliases are present when comparisons can be made of the complete libraries, as is possible with Gnutella browse information, by including all files, not just FOI.
+This is illustrated in the lower portion of Figure 10.
 Note that GUIDs with a single FOI typically possess more than one file, and thus they are more likely to be unique.
-Typically, GUIDs seen with two or more files in their library had a unique library about 95% of the time; GUIDs with three or more files were unique over 99% of the time. eMule does not allow user libraries to be browsed, and so distinguishing GUIDs in Gnutella is easier.
+Typically, GUIDs seen with two or more files in their library had a unique library about 95% of the time; GUIDs with three or more files were unique over 99% of the time.

-The above data suggest that in our study, we can treat GUIDs as uniquely distinguishable when their libraries contain at least two FOI or when we consider all files that they share.
+The above data suggest that we can treat GUIDs as uniquely distinguishable when their libraries contain at least two FOI or when we consider all files that they share.
 The analysis also suggests that users are rarely if ever changing their GUID and appearing on the same day with the same library.
 They would appear as aliases if so, and if this was common, the fraction of unique libraries would be lower.

 A limitation of our calculations above is that we compare GUIDs only within a day's time.
-We haven't computed equivalence or similarity among GUID libraries across multiple days because the computation is too lengthy to handle in a reasonable timescale for our dataset.
-We plan to compute approximate similarity and equivalence for these larger timespans in future work.
+We haven't computed all-pairs, all-times equivalence or similarity among GUID libraries across multiple days because the computation is too lengthy to handle in a reasonable timescale for our dataset.